Hands on: Xiaomi Mi Note 10 review

 Of course, on a smartphone screen you won’t be able to see 108MP pictures in all their glory, but the advantage of this sensor is that it gathers vast amounts of light, so pictures look brighter, more vibrant and richly detailed.

-All good things come with a price though, and the Mi Note 10’s Achilles Heel is its processor, which frankly isn’t good enough.
-We’ll get more into this in the next section, but the biggest knock-on effect is in the camera UI – the app frequently froze, and sometimes even crashed, even during our short hands-on time.
+It seems like all this camera power comes at a cost, though, and the Mi Note 10’s Achilles heel is its processor, which frankly isn’t good enough.
+We’ll get into this more in the next section, but the biggest knock-on effect is in the camera UI – the app frequently froze, and sometimes even crashed, during our short hands-on time.

-When you take a 108MP, night picture, or any snap that needs any level of processing, the device won’t let you change modes or take another picture until the processing can be done, which can often take a while.
-The sub-par processor is the only thing standing in the way of the camera being great.
+When you take a 108MP, night picture, or any snap that requires any large degree of processing, the Mi Note 10 won’t let you change modes or take another picture until the processing is complete, which can often take a while.
+The sub-par processor is the only thing standing in the way of the cameras on the phone being great.

 Not everything is terrible about the phone app – autofocus is surprisingly quick, as is AI scene optimization, and in general it was easy to take a great picture thanks to the camera tweaking settings.